Why was the facility built?

 Does the facility discharge water into the Delaware River?

 No. Water is used in the Waste-to-Energy (WTE) process to generate steam for electricity production and to cool leftover steam to be reused in a closed loop.
 This process occurs in the cooling tower.
 We also reuse non-potable water from a neighboring wastewater treatment plant in order to reduce stress on the local water system.
 To learn more about the synergy created by this exchange, check out this video.

 Besides contributing to improved environmental security for future generations, the facility provides over 100 full-time jobs, 30 of which are held by local residents living within 5 miles of the facility.
 We also continuously provide economic stimulus to the area through procurement of goods and services.

-The facility also contributes meaningfully to the community through several local organizations and institutions and supports a range of programs in Chester—everything from providing students healthy breakfasts, establishing apprenticeship programs for local residents, contributing to community beautification through the recent founding of Keep Chester Beautiful, and even supporting diabetes education and screening.
+The facility in Chester, Pennsylvania supports a range of community-focused programs in the local community—everything from providing scholarships for Chester High School students, neighborhood and city-wide clean ups, to funding food distribution during the ongoing pandemic, and even sponsoring construction of a greenhouse by the Go Green Initiative for students in the Chester Upland School District.
 We also provide a significant source of revenue to the City that helps ensure the continuation of essential services.
 To read more of our work in the community and to see some of the organizations we work with in Chester, check out our Community News Blog here.

-How does Covanta support environmental justice in Chester?
+Why is the facility in Chester?
+How does Covanta support environmental justice?

 The Delaware Valley Resource Recovery Facility was sited by local government and previous owners decades ago.
 Facilities like this one were sited due to proximity to industrial centers, which typically translate to large waste generation points, accessibility for waste haulers, availability of water sources for operations, and proximity to a technical workforce.